schnittker/tracking/README.md

 # tracking
 ![screenshot](https://github.com/schnittker/tracking/blob/master/screenshots/screenshot.png?raw=true)

-Tracking is a small multi lingual application to track the time you are working on a project.
+Tracking is a small multilingual application to track the time you are working on a project.

 If you have a question, just write to schnittker@neozo.de